datayoga-io/datayoga/docs/processing-strategies.md

 ![buffering of records](./images/stream_process_buffer.png "Buffering records")

-## Buffering with flush interval
+## Buffering with Flush Interval

-When using buffering, we need to add a mechanism that will allow incomplete buffer to be sent out periodically to avoid a case where bufferred records linger for too long.
+When using buffering, we need to add a mechanism that will allow incomplete buffer to be sent out periodically to avoid a case where buffered records linger for too long.
 Using a flush interval, buffers will be sent downstream every interval regardless of the size of the accumulated buffer.

 In this example, a buffer size of 3 was applied, and a flush interval of 1 second.

 ![buffering of records](./images/stream_process_buffer.png "Buffering records with interval")

-## Rate limit
+## Rate Limit

 Rate limit allows to set guards for the frequency of processing in a given time frame.
 This is useful, for example, in cases of working with external APIs to avoid creating a 'denial of service' or to meet API usage limits by the API provider.

 The Rate limit strategy defines the number of requests per given time interval.
 For example, 5 requests a minute.
 When the limit is reached, processing for this Step will pause until the time period elapses to allow additional calls.

-## Mix and match
+## Mix and Match

 The processing strategies can be mixed to fit the specific use case.
 For example, reading records from a Stream one by one, pushing into a parallel processor to perform a transformation, batched and fanned out to multiple processes to load into a relational database in bulk